Rogue States : The Making of America's Global War on Terror

 Full Description

-In Rogue States, Matthew A. Frakes reveals the connection between US national security strategy at the end of the Cold War to the beginning of the War on Terror.
-Over a series of crises from 1981 to 1991, the administrations of Ronald Reagan and George H. W. Bush recognized that emerging threats to global security—terrorism, regional aggression, weapons of mass destruction, and narcotics trafficking—converged into a single growing phenomenon that they eventually called "rogue states."
+In Rogue States, Matthew A. Frakes reveals the connection between US national security strategy at the end of the Cold War and the beginning of the War on Terror.
+Throughout a series of crises from 1981 to 1991, the administrations of Ronald Reagan and George H. W. Bush recognized that emerging threats to global security - terrorism, regional aggression, weapons of mass destruction, and narcotics trafficking - converged into a single growing phenomenon that they eventually called "rogue states."
 In confronting Libya, Panama, and Iraq, Reagan and Bush created the strategies that drove US national security after 9/11.

-Frakes argues that Reagan and Bush's improvised responses to crises of terrorism, aggression, and WMD proliferation—culminating in the Gulf War of 1991—established a lasting enforcement role for the United States against rogue states in the post-Cold War world.
-The effort to redefine US national security around this threat created a new framework to guide America's approach to global security after the Cold War—one that ensured that the War on Terror after 9/11 became a war on rogue states.
+Frakes argues that Reagan and Bush's improvised responses to crises of terrorism, aggression, and the proliferation of weapons of mass destruction - culminating in the Gulf War of 1991 - established a lasting enforcement role for the United States against rogue states in the post-Cold War world.
+The effort to redefine US national security around this threat created a new framework to guide the country's approach to global security after the Cold War - one that ensured after 9/11 that the War on Terror became a war on rogue states.

 最近チェックした商品